jmsett/Liquid-Gas-Transition-Studied-via-GEMCS/README.md

 sigma_binodal.dat: Data on the Gaussian fit's standard deviation for the points on the T-rho phase diagram.

 time_equilibrium.txt: Data on the total time of the simulation for every temperature, and data on the equilibrium point for every temperature.

-## Report
-Find the full report in the repository as a PDF file.